sassoftware/restaf/doc.md

 payload is either null or is an object with information to logon to the server.
 If null, restAF assumes that your browser session has been authenticated by other means.

- payload = {
+Below is a typical payload for a nodejs application payload = {
     host        : 'http://yourserver:portno',
     user        : username,